bioperl/bioperl.github.io/howtos/Graphics.md

 PRES1           127     310     700
 ```

 *Hint* when copy-pasting this into your own text, make sure that there are tab stops between the different columns.
-You can use your favorite text editor to replace the spaces to tabs (in vim, type `:%s/[ ]+/t/g`) or use the unix command `tr` to translate to tabs: `cat data1.xt | tr -s ' ' | tr ' ' 't'`.
+You can use your favorite text editor to replace the spaces to tabs (in vim, type `:%s/[ ]\+/\t/g`) or use the unix command `tr` to translate to tabs: `cat data1.xt | tr -s ' ' | tr ' ' '\t'`.
 The first `tr` will sequeeze many spaces into one space and the second `tr` will then translate a space into a tab stop.)

 Our first attempt to parse and render this file looks like this: